AUGUST AICHHORN CENTER

 The Aichhorn School

-The Aichhorn School, housed in the RTF buildings, is a secondary special education school chartered by the New York State Board of Regents under Article 81 of the State Education Law to service the 56 residents of both Aichhorn RTF programs.
-The school offers approved New York State curriculum for grades 7 through 11 in Language Arts, Social Studies, Science, Math, Art, and Physical and Health Education.
+The Aichhorn School, housed in the RTF buildings, is a secondary special education school chartered by the New York State Board of Regents under Article 81 of the State Education Law to service the 56 residents of both Aichhorn RTF programs, 32 in Manhattan and 24 in Brooklyn.
+The school offers approved New York State curriculum for grades 9 through 12 in English Language Arts, Social Studies, Science, Math, Art, and Physical and Health Education.
+Students earn high school credits and are eligible to take New York Regents' examinations.
 The school’s mission is to provide our youngsters with the academic, social, and vocational skills necessary for them to return to their communities as self-sufficient adults.

 All the children at the Aichhorn School are certified as special education students in need of related services.
 The primary diagnostic category for students at Aichhorn is emotional disability.
 However, many students are also burdened with learning disabilities.

-All students are engaged in a secondary school departmentalized program except for our self-contained class, which has our most academically and socially disabled youngsters.
-All classes have a staff/student ratio of 6-1-2 .
-Formal classes are held from 9:00 a.m. until 2:40 p.m., with a lunch break during which students return to their "home" units.
+All students are engaged in a secondary school departmentalized program..
+All classes have a student/staff ratio of 6-1-2 .
+Formal classes are held from 8:30 a.m. until 2:30 p.m., with a lunch break during which students return to their "home" units.
 In addition, in order to fulfill our mission, we have incorporated an afternoon program of supervised study, tutoring, trips and workshops that enhance and expand the learning experiences of the children at Aichhorn.
 These activities occur every weekday afternoon

 The education of the residents at Aichhorn is a major part of their psychiatric treatment and teachers’ daily conduct reports and monthly progress reports are a meaningful part of each child’s treatment planning.
 Teachers participate in each student's monthly comprehensive treatment planning meetings and have an important role in the implementation of each youngster’s academic and clinical plans.The Aichhorn YASL